HOWILLMAKEIT/MetaBox/README.md

       <td align="center">bbob-surrogate</td>
       <td><a href="https://arxiv.org/abs/2503.18060">Paper</a></td>
       <td><a href="https://github.com/GMC-DRL/Surr-RLDE">Code</a></td>
-      <td>BBOB-Surrogate includes 72 optimization problems across three dimensions (2, 5, 10), with each dimension containing 24 problems, where each problem is a surrogate model trained using a KAN or MLP network to fit 24 black box functions from the COCO-BBOB benchmark.</td>
+      <td>bbob-surrogate includes 72 problem instances, each of which is a surrogate model.
+In specific, it can be divided into 3 subsets: bbob-surrogate-2D, bbob-surrogate-5D and bbob-surrogate-10D, each of which corresponds to 24 bbob problems.
+We first train KAN or MLP networks to fit 24 black box functions from bbob, then use the one with more accuracy as the surrogate model.
+This set is mainly developed for users who aims at exploring the potential of surrogate model in MetaBBO.</td>
     </tr>
     <td align="center">hpo-b</td>
       <td><a href="#">Paper</a></td>